WebAssembly/tool-conventions/DynamicLinking.md

 Note: This has no effect on exports, or the import of functions for direct call.

-In the case of data symbols the imported global must be mutable as the dynamic linker will need to modify the value after instantiation.
-This is because the data symbol offsets might be specified as wasm exports from other modules which have not yet been instantiated.
-However, imports of function addresses do not need to be mutable since the linker can assign a table index to each imported function before it instantiates any of the modules.
+The imported global must be mutable as the dynamic linker might need to modify the value after instantiation.

 ### Exports